RicoSchueppel/spring_boot_angular_app_demo/readme.md

 > vi src/main/java/de/davitec/appdemo/Application.java

-Take care about annotations, we us Spring Boot and AutoConfig (comes with Spring Framwork).
+Take care about annotations, we use Spring Boot and AutoConfig (comes with Spring Framework).

-At this state, you can already build and run an  appdemo (well, you want see very much at this state).
+At this state, you can already build and run an  appdemo (well, you won't see very much at this state).

 > mvn clean install spring-boot:run

 This Maven command compile, package and install a the Spring Boot app (defined by pom.xml).
-Spring Boot runs an embedded Tomcat, thus you will find the app at locahost:8080.
+Spring Boot runs an embedded Tomcat, thus you will find the app at localhost:8080.

-Info: The git tag v0.2 declare also spring-security as a dependendency .. thus, localhost:8080 already asks for login.
-No users are defined, thus, there will be no access at all.
+Info: The git tag v0.2 declare also spring-security as a dependency .. thus, localhost:8080 already asks for login.
+No users are defined,yet.
+Thus, there will be no access at all.

 ## 3. Add some basic authentication and a simple Hello World Website